-An effective marketing strategy involves understanding who your potential customers are and what problem they need solved through a relationship with your product or service.
+An effective marketing strategy involves understanding who your potential customers are and what problem they need to be solved through a relationship with your product or service.
 Marketing often begins before you have a product to sell.
 It involves:

 Market Research: The art of gathering information about consumers’ needs and preferences with the intention of determining what they feel about the market.

-Product Development: Improving an existing product or its presentation, or developing a new product to target a particular market segment or segments.
+Product Development: Improving an existing product or its presentation or developing a new product to target a particular market segment or segments.

 Pricing: Understanding the market, and consumer expectations, allows us to create a pricing structure for products and services to remain competitive in the market as well as incentivize a consumer to choose a specific variable product.